GoogleCloudPlatform/community/tutorials/setting-up-an-android-development-environment-on-compute-engine/index.md

 clients for Linux and MAC so there’s no need to worry.
 We will see both these approaches.

 ## Creating a Compute Engine instance

-Google Cloud allows nested virtualization on the following VMs but still some setup is required:

-* Debian 9 with kernel version 4.9 hosting the following nested VMs:
-  + CentOS 6.5 with kernel version 2.6
-  + Debian 9 with kernel version 4.9
-  + RHEL 5.11 with kernel version 2.6
-  + SLES 12 SP3 with kernel version 4.4
-  + Ubuntu 16.04 LTS with kernel version 4.15
-  + Windows Server 2016 Datacenter Edition
-* SLES 12 SP3 with kernel version 4.4 hosting the following nested VMs:
-  + SLES 12 SP3 with kernel version 4.4
-* Ubuntu 16.04 LTS with kernel version 4.15 hosting the following nested VMs:
-  + Ubuntu 16.04 LTS with kernel version 4.15

 If you have not installed `gcloud` you can follow the steps at [this link](https://cloud.google.com/sdk/gcloud/#downloading_the_gcloud_command-line_tool).